lorensen/VTKExamples/src/Cxx.md

 | Example Name | Classes Demonstrated | Description | Image |
 |--------------|----------------------|-------------|-------|
-[Write an ExodusII file](/Cxx/Parallel/ExodusIIWriter)   | vtkExodusIIWriter | Write a time varying ExodusII file.
+[ExodusIIWriter](/Cxx/Parallel/ExodusIIWriter)   | vtkExodusIIWriter | Write a time varying ExodusII file.
-[Write an image file to parallel files](/Cxx/IO/XMLPImageDataWriter) | vtkXMLPImageDataWriter | Write a .pvti file with 4 .vti pieces.
+[XMLPImageDataWriter](/Cxx/IO/XMLPImageDataWriter) | vtkXMLPImageDataWriter | Write a .pvti file with 4 .vti pieces.
-[Write an unstructured grid to parallel files](/Cxx/IO/XMLPUnstructuredGridWriter) | vtkXMLPUnstructuredGridWriter | Write a .pvtu with 4 .vtu pieces.
+[XMLPUnstructuredGridWriter](/Cxx/IO/XMLPUnstructuredGridWriter) | vtkXMLPUnstructuredGridWriter | Write a .pvtu with 4 .vtu pieces.
 [WriteVTI](/Cxx/IO/WriteVTI) | vtkXMLImageDataWriter | Write a .vti file.
 VTI is an "ImageData".
 [WriteVTP](/Cxx/IO/WriteVTP) | vtkXMLPolyDataWriter | Write a .vtp file.
 VTP is a "PolyData".
 This format allows for the most complex geometric objects to be stored.
 [WriteVTU](/Cxx/IO/WriteVTU) | vtkXMLUnstructuredGridWriter | Write a .vtu file.
 VTU is an "Unstructured Grid".
 This format allows for 3D data to be stored.